SiteGround Review 2026: Is It Worth the Price of Renewal?

 SiteGround performance

-We test every host with a variety of tools meant to gauge the overall speed and snappiness of the site, how well it stands up to heavy traffic, and overall uptime.
-Your business depends on having a site that people can actually access, and here’s how SiteGround measures up in those terms:
+We test every host with a variety of tools to gauge the site's overall speed and snappiness, its ability to withstand heavy traffic, and its overall uptime.
+Your business depends on having a site that people can actually access, and here's how SiteGround measures up in those terms:

 Speed test